expo/expo/docs/pages/modules/appdelegate-subscribers.md

 import { CodeBlocksTable } from '~/components/plugins/CodeBlocksTable';

-In order to respond to certain operating system events relevant to an app, such as app state changes, inbound links, and notifications, it is necessary to handle the corresponding methods in the `AppDelegate`.
+In order to respond to certain operating system events relevant to an app, such as inbound links and notifications, it is necessary to handle the corresponding methods in the `AppDelegate`.
 The React Native module API does not provide any mechanism to hook into these, and so setup intructions for React Native libraries often include a step to copy code into the project **AppDelegate.m**.
-To automate this process, Expo Modules provide a mechanism that allows your library to subscribe to calls to `AppDelegate` functions.
+To automate this process, Expo modules provide a mechanism that allows your library to subscribe to calls to `AppDelegate` functions.
 In order for this to work, the app `AppDelegate` must inherit from `ExpoAppDelegate`, and this is a requirement for using Expo Modules.

 `ExpoAppDelegate` implements most functions from [`UIApplicationDelegate`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate) protocol and forwards their calls to all the subscribers.